leafclick/pgmig/README.md

     pgmig -h localhost -p 5432 -d pgmig -U pgmig -P pgmig -r samples/db/migrations --classpath samples/db/clj migrate

-Note that if you use clj programmatic migrations (using [sci](https://github.com/borkdude/sci)) you need to list all directories that contain migration support code files (if there is any).
+Note that if you use clj programmatic migrations (using [sci](https://github.com/borkdude/sci)) you need to list all directories that contain migration support code files (if there are any).
 You can usually create a classpath list by running `lein classpath` or `clj -Spath` in the project.

 ## Run uberjar with java